 This source analysis covers Interpretation Analysis Practice within The Great Fire of London for GCSE History.
-Revise The Great Fire of London in Restoration England 1660-1685 for GCSE History with 9 exam-style questions and 4 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise The Great Fire of London in Restoration England 1660-1685 for GCSE History with 11 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 12 of 17 in this topic.
 Use this source analysis to connect the idea to the wider topic before moving on to questions and flashcards.

 📜 Interpretation Analysis Practice